Sujay6362/Financial-Risk-Assessment/README.md

-# Financial-Risk-Assessment
-Machine learning project for credit default prediction using the Kaggle “Give Me Some Credit” dataset.
-Includes EDA, preprocessing pipelines, SMOTE balancing, model benchmarking, hyperparameter tuning, and ensemble learning with XGBoost, Random Forest, SVM, and MLP models.
-Achieved ROC-AUC of 0.837 using an XGB+RF ensemble.
 # Financial Risk Assessment — Credit Default Prediction

 A complete end-to-end machine learning project for predicting borrower default risk using the Kaggle **Give Me Some Credit** dataset.